 Hunting with raptors is very much an ancient tradition of the Central Asian nomadic tribes.
-The earliest mentions in the historic sources, Secret History of the Mongols reveals Bodonchar Munkhag, a direct ancestor of Chinggis Khaan, was abandoned by his tribe and caught a goshawk for hunting other animals to survive from starvation.
-Also, as Marca Polo narrated in his travelogue, Kublai Khan had hunter eagles and gyrfalcons.
+The earliest mentions in the historic resources, Secret History of the Mongols reveals Bodonchar Munkhag, a direct ancestor of Chinggis Khaan, was abandoned by his tribe and caught a goshawk for hunting to survive from starvation.
+Also, Marco Polo noted in his travelogue that Kublai Khan had hunter eagles and gyrfalcons.
 His well-trained eagles were able to catch Red Deer, Grey wolf, Gazelles, and Foxes.

-Nowadays, this old tradition is still kept alive among the Kazakhs in Western Mongolia.
-Migrated to Mongolia during the Communist years, Kazakh people settled in the Bayan-Ulgii province in the 20th century.
-Finding peace in the extreme western part of Mongolia, Kazakhs were able to preserve their ancient tradition in the valleys of towering Altai Mountains.
+Nowadays, this old tradition is being kept alive among the Kazakhs who settled in Mongolia since the 20th century.
+Finding peace in the western part of Mongolia, Kazakhs were able to preserve this ancient tradition in the valleys of the towering Altai Mountains.

-As the tradition passed down from fathers to sons, hunting with a golden eagle is often practised among men.
+As the tradition passed down from fathers to sons.
+Among men, hunting with an eagle was often practiced.
 Ironically, a passionate 13-year-old girl broke the rule and trained her very own eagle under her father’s sight.
-Apart from having a hard time to be accepted by the hunter society, she became the voice of gender equality.
-The Eagle Huntress film was made by her remarkable story.
-Getting stimulated by the brave girl, many young girls now practice this centuries-old tradition.
-Some of them even beat seasoned eagle hunters in the Eagle Hunter contests.
+Hunter’s society accepted her as she faced numerous challenges.
+The story of a brave young girl drew international filmmakers’ attention.
+The Eagle Huntress movie, made by Asholpan’s remarkable story, shows 13 years old Kazakh girl’s voice for gender equality.
+Eventually, she was the first of many young girls who found a passion for practicing this manly tradition.
+Some of them even beat seasoned eagle hunters in the eagle hunter’s contests.

 If you wish to see the Kazakh tribe and eagle hunters, here is our recommended tour.